When pairing the right companion plants with your peppers, the benefits are well worth the work.

-Depending on which type of pepper you’ve decided to grow, the harvest time varies.
+Depending on which type you’ve decided to grow, the harvest time varies.

 Sweet peppers tend to mature within 60 to 90 days, while the spicy ones can take upwards of 150 days.
-However, you will know pepper is ready for harvesting when it takes on its full color.
+However, you will know the fruit is ready for harvesting when it takes on its full color.